Wipeout

 After installing Alpine as above:

-containing you preferred public key, and set permissions (chmod 600 ~mort/.ssh/authorized_keys
+~mort/.ssh/authorized_keyscontaining you preferred public key, and set permissions (chmod 600 ~mort/.ssh/authorized_keys) apk add sudoand thenvisudoto allow members of groupsudotosudo- add

 # create `/etc/fstab` to match the above configuration